What’s Open, What’s Not – A Family+FunPittsburgh Guide to Being in the Green

 The Carnegie Museums websites are still allowing for the purchase of timed tickets for this week.
 There is no indication on their website that the open status has changed., but it is recommended you call before heading to the Museums to confirm the status.

-The four Carnegie Museums of Pittsburgh – The Carnegie Science Center, the Carnegie Museum of Natural History, The Carnegie Museum of Art, and the Andy Warhol Museum will be reopening on June 29th to the general public.
-(The Museums will be open members starting on June 26th.)
+The four Carnegie Museums of Pittsburgh – The Carnegie Science Center, the Carnegie Museum of Natural History, The Carnegie Museum of Art, and the Andy Warhol Museum reopened on June 29th to the general public.
 Timed tickets will be required for every person in order to enter the Museums.
 Timed tickets will have a specific date and time for entry.

 The Museums will be kept at 25% capacity.
 There are foot traffic flow patterns in place.
 Interactive exhibits are limited.
 Hand sanitizer stations have been installed.
 Social distancing will be required.